I used to make corn dogs using pancake mix. But I was able to buy yellow cornmeal recently and I decided to make some corn dogs the traditional way.

 I searched for corn dog recipes online, found one at the Food Network, tried it and, oh boy, what a disaster.
 Not only did the cream style corn make the batter too lumpy, the batter wouldn’t even stick to the hotdogs.

-It is really best to use regular sized hotdogs for this recipe so that they get heated through in the short time that they are submerged in the hot cooking oil.
+It is really best to use regular sized hotdogs for making corn dogs so that they get heated through in the short time that they are submerged in the hot cooking oil.
 Of course, jumbo hotdogs are not only more filling, they are more exciting as well.
 Your choice, really.

 My father used to cook corn dogs in an empty tall can of pineapple juice but I find the size and shape too accident prone.
 One wrong move and… you get the picture.
 So, I stick to sauce pans.

-The hotdogs must be thoroughly thawed and THOROUGHLY DRIED.
+Second, the hotdogs must be thoroughly thawed and THOROUGHLY DRIED.
 Pat them with paper towels, squeezing lightly to get rid of any surface liquid.
 Don’t squeeze too tightly though because you might squeeze all the juices out and you really don’t want that.

 Warning: You will have to cook the corn dogs one by one.
 That might sound labor intensive but when you see the kids smiling from ear to ear, well, that kinda makes up for all the hard work.

-Dip each hotdog in the batter, rolling it to create an even coating.
+- Dip each hotdog in the batter, rolling it to create an even coating.
 Working fast (the batter drips off very quickly), lower the batter coated hotdog into the hot oil.
 Use the bamboo skewer to turn the hotdog in oil for even browning.
 The batter will cook and brown in about two minutes so you’ll really have to watch it.

-As each corn dog cooks, remove from the oil and roll lightly on a stack of paper towels.
+- As each corn dog cooks, remove from the oil and roll lightly on a stack of paper towels.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.